Through The Fibro Fog

 Honeydew Popsicles

-• cherry coconut popsicles in a white bowl with a blue rim.
+• cherry coconut popsicles on a white background next to fresh cherries.

 I'm always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes!
 And please do leave a star rating if you have tried the recipe!